-The Kettler Cycle P is one of our favourite mid-range recumbent bikes and a big step up from budget models.
+The NordicTrack VR21 is one of our favourite mid-range recumbent bikes and a big step up from budget models.
 It has a heavier flywheel, allowing for more intense workouts, and a console with a variety of options and settings.

-Like most recumbent bikes, the Kettler uses magnetic resistance.
-There are 16 levels of resistance available, which provides plenty of room for improvement without finding workouts too easy.
-The console also has 12 pre-set programmes, including the option for a heart-rate controlled workout (a receiver is included for a chest strap, but the monitor must be bought separately).
+Like most recumbent bikes, the VR21 uses magnetic resistance for quiet operation.
+There are 25 levels of resistance, which provides plenty of room for improvement without finding workouts too easy.
+The console also has 32 pre-set programmes, plus the option of connecting to iFit (although you'll need a separate subscription for this).

 One of the biggest differences between this model and budget recumbents is the flywheel.
-With a 9kg flywheel, the Cycle P is able to provide a much more intense workout.
-The combination of magnetic resistance, 9kg flywheel and belt-drive system also mean it's a smooth and quiet machine.
+With a 9kg flywheel, the Nordictrack Commercial VR21 is able to provide a much more intense workout.
+The combination of magnetic resistance, 9kg flywheel and lumbar support also means it's both smooth and quiet.

-If you want a home recumbent exercise bike that can provide an intense workout and comes with a variety of programmes, the Cycle P is a great choice.
+If you want a home recumbent exercise bike that can provide an intense workout and comes with a variety of programmes, the NordicTrack VR21 is a great choice.
 It's smooth, quiet and provides great exercise for beginners and intermediates alike.

-One of the most impressive features of the 270i is the console.
+One of the most impressive features of the 570R is the console.
 It includes a variety of built-in programmes, including fitness tests and heart-rate controlled workouts.
-There are also two screens showing a variety of statistics, and you can use USB to transfer data to MyFitnessPal or Schwinn Connect to track your progress over time.
+There are also two screens showing a variety of statistics, and you can use Bluetooth to sync data to MyFitnessPal or Schwinn Connect to track your progress over time.

-The 270is uses a magnetic resistance system with a perimeter weighted flywheel.
+The 570R uses a magnetic resistance system with a 3.5kg perimeter weighted flywheel.
 This provides a relatively smooth and quiet workout.
 There are also 25 levels of resistance, so you won't outgrow the machine in a hurry.

-Other features include a USB charging port, high-quality single piece frame, built-in fan and ergonomic handlebars.
-The 270i can also store multiple users and has the ability to connect to telemetry heart rate monitors (although a chest strap needs to be bought separately).
-Unlike cheaper recumbent bikes, the 270i is comfortable to ride and feels strong and durable.
+Other features include an acoustic chambered sound system, built-in fan and fixed ergonomic handlebars.
+The 570R has built-in contact heart rate monitoring, although it also has the ability to connect to telemetry heart rate monitors (chest strap needs to be bought separately).
+Unlike cheaper recumbent bikes, the 570R is comfortable to ride and feels strong and durable.

 Best Premium Recumbent Bikes